Ihyatt/pencil_me_in/readme.md

 ##### General Setup
 * Set up and activate a python virtualenv, and install all dependencies:
     * `pip install -r requirements.txt`
 * Make sure you have PostgreSQL running.
-Create a new database in psql named pencilmein:
+Create a new database named pencilmein:
-* `psql`
    * `createdb pencilmein`
 * Source Secrets
  	* `source secrets.sh`
 * Create the tables in your database: